GiPHouse/Website/README.md

 ##### `build-docker` job
 1. Build a Docker image using the `master` branch.
-2. Push this Docker image (`giphouse/giphousewebsite:latest`) to Docker Hub.
+2. Push the Docker image to GitHub Packages.

 ##### `deploy` job
 After the `build-docker` job is finished, the `deploy` job runs.